wp-plugins/timely-booking-button/readme.txt

-Adds a "Booking Widget" and/or a "Book Now" button for the Timely appointment management system to your WordPress site.
-More info: www.gettimely.com.
+The Timely booking widget is a plugin to add our online booking feature to your WordPress site.
+Use it for both your “Booking Widget” and/or your “Book Now” button.

+If you use Wordpress to manage your website and you use the Timely booking calendar to run your business, you can make use of this plugin to include a booking button or widget on your website.
+Widgets (plugins) are a simple way of making your Wordpress site look great.
+The best part is that we've done all the hard work for you!

+With this plugin you can quickly and easily connect your Timely account to your WordPress site.

+Timely - Smart booking software www.gettimely.com

+Online booking features:

+Easily book an appointment or class in a few clicks.
+No login is required.
+Customers can choose from multiple locations.
+Customers can book multiple services in the same appointment.
+Set your available appointment time by rostering staff on as working.
+Set a booking capacity for classes.
+Add padding time (for prep or setup time) before and after bookings.
+Take online payment for appointments using PayPal, Stripe, Pin Payments, DPS Payment Express, Authorize.Net or eWay.
+Send a booking confirmation using SMS or email.
+Sync your bookings to your iCal or Google Calendar.
+Set a lead time for appointments.
+Such as: Can only book 48 hours in advance.
+All your bookings is kept on one beautiful calendar that is easy to navigate.

+Thousands of people around the world love using Timely to run their bookings!
+It’s easy to use, doesn't cost you a fortune and just works.
+Timely is packed with the business features you need to run your daily activities, plus it’s hosted in the cloud making accessing your account easy and convenient.

+For more information visit our site: http://www.gettimely.com/ Or get in touch with us: hello@gettimely.com

 == Installation ==

+How do I set it up?

+To instal it on your directory, follow these steps:
-1. Upload the `timely-booking-button` directory to the `/wp-content/plugins/` directory

-2. Activate the plugin through the 'Plugins' menu in WordPress
+Upload the timely-booking-button directory to the /wp-content/plugins/directory Activate the plugin through the 'Plugins' menu in WordPress

-3. Add the widget using one of the following methods.
-Note use only one method using multiple methods will cause conflicts with the widgets.
+Log in to your Wordpress site to get started.
+Then, follow these steps:

+On your Dashboard click the 'Plugins' and 'Add new' Search for the "Timely booking" plugin
+Click the Install Now link

-* Via the Appearance > Widgets admin menu
+Activate your plugin from the widgets menu (Appearance > Widgets admin)

+Once the plugin has been installed, click 'Activate Plugin' Under Installed Plugins you'll be able to edit the settings for the Timely plugin.
+Make sure you use the business name that is displayed on your mini website (e.g. doedayspa)
+Once the plugin has been installed it will be available under your widgets.
+You'll be able to add the booking button to your sidebar, or add the widget where you like.

+Other ways to use the Timely booking widget

-* Place <?php do_action('tbb_widget_output()'); ?> for the Booking Button or <?php do_action('tbw_widget_output()'); ?> for the Booking Widget in your templates
+- Place for the Booking Button or the Booking Widget in your templates

-* To display the Timely Booking Button Use the shortcode [tbb-button] in your pages or posts
+- Use the shortcode on your Pages or Posts:
+	- Timely Book Now Button [tbb-button]

-* To display the Timely Booking Widget Use the shortcode [tbw-widget] in your pages or posts
+	- Timely Booking Widget [tbw-widget]

 == Frequently Asked Questions ==

-**What is Timely?**
+What is Timely?

-Timely is an easy to use great looking appointment management system.
-It works on any device anywhere providing flexible scheduling for business owners and easy online booking for customers.
-More info: www.gettimely.com
+Timely is smart booking software that will save you time and money.
+It looks beautiful, is backed by world class support and has everything you need to run your business.
+Timely works on any device anywhere providing flexible scheduling for business owners and easy online booking for customers.
+More info: http://www.gettimely.com

-**What is the Timely Booking Button?**
+What is the Timely Booking Button?
 The Timely booking button allows you to display a button on your website labelled "Book Now".
 When the button is clicked the Timely online booking process opens for customers to make new bookings.
+This process happens on top of your website page - meaning your clients never leave your website.

-**What is the Timely Booking Widget?**
+What is the Timely Booking Widget?
 The Timely booking widget allows you to embed the Timely online booking process directly into your website.
-Customers can make new bookings without leaving your website.
+Customers can make new bookings right there on your web page.

+Do I need a Timely account?
+Yes, you will need a Timely subscription.
+You can get started with our 30 day free trial.
+And even install this plugin while on the trial.
+Get in touch if you have any questions: hello@gettimely.com

 == Screenshots ==

-1. Administration settings
+1. Calendar screen

-2. Booking button
+2. Calendar screen

-3. Booking widget
+3. Appointment notifications

+4. Book now button

+5. Booking > Select location

+6. Booking > Select service

+7. Booking > Select date

+8. Booking > Customer details

+9. Booking > Confirmation

+10. Overview

 == Changelog ==

 = 0.1 =
 * First version of the plugin allows validated entry of account name and selection of button style